whalderman/search-quality-rater-guidelines-tldr/docs/qrg/needs-met-rating-guideline/15-the-relationship-between-e-a-t-and-needs-met.md

 ![](../images/eat-na.jpg)

-Some results don’t have a E-A-T slider.
+Some results don't have a E-A-T slider.
 If a result block has no E-A-T rating slider, you do not have to give a E-A-T rating.
 If there is a E-A-T slider, please assign a E-A-T rating based on the landing page.
 If you are unable to evaluate the E-A-T rating of a **Foreign Language** or **Did Not Load** result, you should assign a **Medium** rating.

 Here is some guidance about assigning Needs Met and E-A-T ratings: